cdsapp/general_tools/PACS_lite/Readme.md

  - 	The top-right frame contains the query for reference.

  - 	To create an unlemmatized copy of a result, first copy the prose sentence into the middle-right box, then click the “Show” button.
 In the small box beside the button, you can change how lemmata are indicated.
-(Icepac lemmatizes with “-”; Ipchg lemmatizes with “=”.)
+(IcePaHC lemmatizes with “-”; IPCHG lemmatizes with “=”.)
 The unlemmatized copy displays in the bottom-right frame.

 c.
 To run another query, double-click PACS_lite.app again and repeat the process.
 (If you've left your previous query.txt open, you can edit that, and hit "save anyway" before pressing enter in Terminal.)